 Informational keywords cater to people who want to learn more about a product before buying it while commercial intent keywords are for those who are ready to buy your product.
 You will want to use these two types of keywords throughout your content.

-Before you build your own affiliate website, we suggest you read our keyword drill-down post called “How to Increase Affiliate Marketing Sales by Tweaking Your Keywords“.
+Before you consider affiliate marketing for bloggers, we suggest you read our keyword drill-down post called “How to Increase Affiliate Marketing Sales by Tweaking Your Keywords“.

 5. Insert Keywords Naturally into Your Content

-These are some best practices for keyword usage when you start affiliate marketing;
+These are some best practices for keyword usage when you start affiliate marketing for bloggers;

 - Include keywords in the title tag, header tags, and meta description

 - Avoid stuffing keywords and only use them whenever necessary

 - Use the appropriate keywords for every image’s filename and alt tag; avoid using underscores, spaces, or capital letters as these can lead to crawling issues

 - Google put the most emphasis on the first link of a page as its anchor text so be sure to pick the most important keyword to use as an internal link

 Our next point in this affiliate marketing for bloggers how-to guide is to treat your blog like a big brand.
 Big brands don’t only use relevant keywords, they also use their brand name when optimizing for search.
 This sets them apart from the crowd.